Charles H. Kerr: Career

-Kerr was active in partisan politics as well.
-He was on the National Campaign Committee of the Social Democratic Party of America and later the Socialist Party of America.
-He was on the executive committee of the Socialist Party of Chicago, including a brief stint as treasurer.
-He was secretary of the Socialist Party of Illinois in 1902.
+In addition to book publishing and magazine editing, Kerr was active in partisan politics.
+He served on the National Campaign Committee of the Social Democratic Party of America and later the Socialist Party of America.
+He was also on the executive committee of the Socialist Party of Chicago, including a brief stint as its treasurer.
+In 1902 he was secretary of the Socialist Party of Illinois.